martha-thomae/GuatC1/12_Tomas-Luis-de-Victoria_Mass/comments.md

 3. Has been revised against CPDL?
 Not yet

 ### Section 2 (Triple meter section)
+Notes:
+- Rests are interpreted differently:
+ - Superius with breve and semibreve rest = a single perfect breve rest (3 semibreves)
+ - Bassus with longa and breve rest = six semibreve rests (or two perfect breve rests)
+- Superius undotted breve is imperfect breve that falls in the third beat of the measure, rather than have an alteration preceding it.
+All breves are imperfect (unless dotted with a dot acting as dot of perfection) and there is no alterations --> JUST LIKE YOUR NOTES ON XVI C. MENSURAL MUSIC YOU WROTE ON YOUR THESIS.
+- Colored breve and two-note ligature is three colored breves long.

 ### Section 3
 1. No corrections